-Priority Area Yes Supporting Evidence or No Key Actions Achie eved Risk to Delivery Corrective Actions taken forward as part of our Annual Plan/IMTP.
-Population Assessment for the Western Bay region, was launched in April 2017 and will be repeated in 2021 (being refreshed during that time) allowing Western Bay partners to incorporate new information and to ensure progress is monitored effectively.
+Priority Area Yes or Supporting Evidence No Key Actions Achie eved Risk to Delivery Corrective Actions progress is monitored effectively.
 Needs to be addressed over the coming years.
 Welsh Language Skills The organisation has identified the Welsh language skill levels of its workforce and is using this information to plan services.
 No Headcount @ 04/10/17 Headcount @ 04/10/17 who have added Welsh Competency detail in ESR % @ 04/10/17 who have completed Welsh Language Competency detail in 16030 2596 Staff need access to computers to input information.
 Digital Skills Strategy approved at Health Board meeting in March 2017 which will seek to help address this Free 10 hour Welsh Language on-line course available for staff, with ABMU having the largest number of staff from all the organisations in Wales registering to do the course, therefore, in turn the number of staff possessing some Welsh language skills will increase.
 ESR Headcount @ 05/04/18 Headcount @ 05/04/18 who have added Welsh Competency detail in ESR 16.19% 16009 2761 As with all Health Boards ABMU have serious clinical staffing shortage issues, meaning additional hours to get through the workload and not breach waiting lists, therefore difficulty in accessing time to complete courses, Staff are continually being encouraged to input Welsh Language skills into ESR system.
 Delivery Units undertaking assessments of Welsh Language skills at local level as ESR data incomplete.

-Priority Area Yes Supporting Evidence or No Key Actions Achi eved Risk to Delivery Corrective Actions % @ 05/04/18 who have completed Welsh Language Competency detail in ESR Staff can register their V language skills via ESR present it is not possible staff member to do so a staff have access to an computer.
-To address the possible for staff to access via their own Tablets/morphones.
-As not all staff via naturally do so we are he collect data at local leve but at e for every s not all ABMU his it's now ess ESR bbile will aving to Mandatory or Voluntary:- 526 in total registered for the free 10hour Welsh language course, but only 33 have actually completed the course.
+Priority Area Yes Supporting Evidence or No Key Actions Achieved Risk to Delivery Corrective Actions % @ 05/04/18 who have completed Welsh Language Competency detail in ESR Staff can register their Walanguage skills via ESR present it is not possible staff member to do so as staff have access to an accomputer.
+To address the possible for staff to access via their own Tablets/more phones.
+As not all staff was not all staff was collect data at local leveres. but at for every s not all ABMU his it's now ess ESR bbile will aving to Mandatory or Voluntary:- 526 in total registered for the free 10hour Welsh language course, but only 33 have actually completed the course.
 Constant changes of staff 'mean our records need to be regularly updated ABMU has put into place a Bilingual Skills Strategy which aims to increase the number of Welsh speaking staff in the workforce.
-Where there are gaps in Welsh language skills the organisation has ensured that vacancies are advertised as 'Welsh language essential'. re there are gaps in sh language skills the nisation has ensured vacancies are ertised as 'Welsh uage essential'.
-Difficulties continue in recruiting to some professions even prior to any requirement that candidates be Welsh speaking Workforce colleagues are reenforcing the need to implement the Bilingual Skills Strategy to ensure we seek to increase the number of Welsh speaking staff in our workforce See above, Bilingual Skills Strategy in place.
+Where there are gaps in Welsh language skills the organisation has ensured that vacancies are advertised as 'Welsh language essential'.
+No Difficulties continue in recruiting to some professions even prior to any requirement that candidates be Welsh speaking Workforce colleagues are reenforcing the need to implement the Bilingual Skills Strategy to ensure we seek to increase the number of Welsh speaking staff in our workforce See above, Bilingual Skills Strategy in place.

-Priority Area Yes Supporting Evidence No Key Actions Achieved Risk to Delivery Corrective Actions How many members of staff speak Welsh during this ope indertaken a course to learn Welsh o I year? r to increase their confidence to 278 have registered for 10hr free Welsh online course 526 have registered for the 10 hr free Welsh online course but only 33 have completed the course to date.
+Priority Area Yes or No Key Actions Achieved Risk to Delivery Corrective Actions How many members of staff speak Welsh during this ope 278 have registered for 10hr free Welsh online course 526 have registered for the 10 hr free Welsh online course but only 33 have completed the course to date.
 There was no set deadline for completion.